awderz4/number_to_kurdish_sorani_words/README.md

-# Convert numbers to kurdish sorani words
+# A Dart package to convert numbers to Sorani Kurdish words